akurudi/Web-Scraper-API/README.md

 # Web Scraping API
-An API server for web scraping built using [Express](https://expressjs.com/) and [Cheerio](https://cheerio.js.org/).
+RESTful API server for web scraping built using [Express](https://expressjs.com/) and [Cheerio](https://cheerio.js.org/).
 This implementation provides multiple API endpoints that can be consumed in an app to scrape content like:

 1. Canonical
 2. Hreflangs